 As far as footwear goes, the obvious recommendation is Crocs.
 Personally, I have never worn traditional Crocs cogs because I am not 80 years old.
 My stance on them has always been “vehemently opposed” although I will admit that I’m slowly coming around, and may (or may not) own a pair soon.
 A theme park is about the best setting for Crocs, so don’t feel bad if you go that route.
 Personally, I prefer the Crocs sandals, which have the same basic characteristics as the cogs, but in sandal form, so they don’t look quite as dorky.

-If you want a more traditional shoe, we’ve been researching hybrid water/athletic shoes for wearing at the beach and on when we go hiking on wet trails, and the best options we’ve found are the Teva Churn (for men) and RYKA Hydro (for women).
-These are more expensive than normal water shoes, but they are so much more versatile.
-They should work well at Walt Disney World or Disneyland, too.
+If you want a more traditional shoe, we’ve been researching hybrid water/athletic shoes for wearing at the beach and on when we go hiking on wet trails, and the best options we’ve found are these shoes for men and the RYKA Hydro (for women).
+These are slightly more expensive than normal water shoes like the cheap ones you’d find at Wal-Mart, but they are so much more versatile.
+You could actually wear them to the Walt Disney World theme parks, not just the water parks.
 If you do get these and plan to wear them with socks, make sure to get quick-dry ones.

 Finally, accessorize with a Frogg Toggs Chilly Pad.
 I’ve been praising these things for years, so it should come as no surprise that they are mentioned here.
 They really do work for cooling you down, and countless readers who have used them at our suggestion have reported great results.
 Suffice to say, we are big fans.